 Affenpinscher

-It’s hard not to smile at the distinctive appearance of the Affenpinscher.
-The thick eyebrows, playful expression, and untamed fur make for an unforgettable sight.
-It’s no wonder they’re affectionately known as ‘Penny Koffif.’
-Couple that with their confident stride, despite being somewhat oblivious to their own size, and you’re in for many delightful and entertaining moments together.
+The Affenpinscher’s thick eyebrows, playful expression, and untamed fur are unforgettable.
+Couple that with their confident stride and obliviousness to their own size, and you’re in for many delightful, entertaining moments.

 Country of Origin